-We provide secure information exchange capabilities for enterprises and consumers through the development and distribution of software, delivery of managed and hosted solutions, and provisioning of associated services.
+We provide secure information exchange capabilities for enterprises and consumers through the development and distribution of software, delivery of cloud-based solutions, and provisioning of associated services.
 We have thousands of enterprise customers and more than one million individual consumers in over 150 countries.